 We finally reached Dar Es Salaam for our first taste of Tanzania where we spent three weeks in total.

 We could have chosen to fly directly to Arusha, but I loved the idea of seeing a bit more of Tanzania… So we spent one night in Dar Es Salaam and then a full day in transit by bus from Dar Es Salaam to Arusha.

 Dar Es Salaam

 When we exited the airport, many taxi drivers came straight to us: it was a bit intimidating, and we had no clue on how to actually know if they were official or not.
-When we read guide books about Tanzania, they were highly insisting on being careful not to board a fake taxi and underlining a lot the pickpocket risks.
-Of course, I do not deny that these risks exist, but our experience was much better than what was described in the guide books.
+When we read guide books about Tanzania, they were highly insisting on being careful not to board a fake taxi and highlighting a lot of the pickpocket risks.
+Of course, I do not deny that these risks exist, but our experience was much better than what was described in the guidebooks.

 After the long travel, we expected to need some rest so we chose a nice hotel near the ocean.

 The DoubleTree by Hilton* happened to offer a great deal when we did the research.
 It was not easy to find a hotel presenting a fair price/quality relationship.

 We actually did not visit at all Dar Es Salaam: although it is Tanzania’s largest and richest city, it is an economic centre and not a tourist destination – except for transit.